-The thought of sightseeing in Madrid for just 24 hours is as exciting as it is overwhelming!
+Time to plan The thought of sightseeing in Madrid for just 24 hours is as exciting as it is overwhelming!
 But with advanced planning and a well thought out itinerary, you and your family can hit the ground running and get the most out of your short stay.

 About the Blogger